Our team is composed of scientists, entrepreneurs, and drug hunters who share a collective vision and passion for profoundly impacting

 Dr. Rachel Hatano was one of the first scientists at Deciduous Therapeutics, and established a range of target validation, in vitro screening, and functional characterization bioassay experiments critical to vetting novel immunotherapies.
 Her current role focuses on enabling the company's operations initiatives.
 Rachel received her PhD in Bioengineering at University of California, Merced, where she focused on cardiovascular tissue engineering & integrated cellular systems.
 In addition, Rachel is an advocate/active mentor for minorities in STEM programs in the Bay Area and California central valley.

 Robin Mansukhani is CEO and Co-Founder of Deciduous Therapeutics.
 Previously, he co-founded and served as President & CEO of Alzeca Biosciences, an Alzheimer’s/CNS diagnostic imaging company which was supported by venture investors and the NIH.
 He has been an invited speaker both domestically and abroad, including TEDx.
 Previously Robin has worked in early stage venture capital at The Maple Fund and investment banking at Axiom Capital.
 In the community, he co-founded BlueStamp Engineering, an intensive, project based engineering program for high school students in NYC, San Francisco, and Palo Alto.
 He has also served a term in AmeriCorps.
 Mr. Mansukhani holds a B.S. in Biochemistry from Case Western Reserve University.
-He lives in San Francisco with his wife, two daughters, and indefatigable dog.
+He lives in San Francisco with his wife, three daughters, and indefatigable dog.
 He enjoys cooking and exercise, sometimes in that order.

 Jack Galloway supports all of Deciduous’ in vivo experiments with his broad range of murine model expertise.
 As a former research associate at Unity Biotechnology, Jack brings experience in a variety of surgery, tissue collection, and down-stream processing techniques.
 Prior to his work as a researcher, Jack received a Bachelor of Science in pharmacology from the University of California, Santa Barbara, where he competed on the varsity track and field team.